stefaneg/hgop2015/hgop-docs/jenkins-ci.md

 [Follow these instructions](http://blog.manula.org/2013/03/running-jenkins-under-different-user-in.html) to change jenkins user to vagrant.

+Restart the jenkins service to ensure changes take,

+Note that you need "Show" the desktop from Virtual box GUI before firefox can run.

 Make sure you can open firefox with a Jenkins script.

 Create a freestyle project and add a build step with the following shell script:

 ```